madhusudhan-rgb/BYOK-LLMclient/README.md

 #AI Chatbots Playground

 A free and open-source AI playground app that lets you experiment with multiple AI chatbots in one place.
+Put your own API key and call modelname and test it!!!!
+Make an account and it saves your models settings and chathistory!!!!

 ---